Photo of Isaiah Berlin by Mats Lund,

 - Pilkington, Ed, ‘Stoppard has Oprah-Effect for Book about Russian Thinkers’.

-- Polanowska-Sygulska, Beata, Pluralizm wartosci i jego implikacje w filozofii prawa (Value Pluralism and Its Implications for Legal Philosophy) (Kraków, 2008: Ksiegarnia Akademicka); includes an English summary.
+- Polanowska-Sygulska, Beata, Pluralizm wartosci i jego implikacje w filozofii prawa (Value Pluralism and Its Implications for Legal Philosophy) (Kraków, 2008: Ksiegarnia Akademicka); includes an English summary (in PDF).

 - Ramachandran, Nandini, ‘Mystic Myna: Conversations with Dead Folk’.